The first piece of advice I'd give to anyone who wants to start a business is this: "Have a plan."

 "Hey Burd, I wanted to be the first one to give you something.
 This is for your new digs man," Robbie smiled this crooked smile, and strutted about like a proud alley cat.
 Back and forth.
 He had hair like Rod Stewart or Ron Wood (in the '80's) except only better, frosted, and seemingly never out of place.
 He was loud, obnoxious and one the best pals a guy could ask for.
 If you had the pleasure to ever meet him, you'd never forget him.
 Rob left an impression wherever he went.
 A lovable lout.

-Across the cymbal in black permanent marker was written; "Hey Jhonny - GREAT ZZAAA - BROKE ME CYMBAL CRAVINNN IT!!!!!
+Across the cymbal in black permanent marker was written; "Hey Jhonny - GREAT ZZAAA - BROKE ME CYMBAL CRAVINNN IT!!!!!" and then, "Luv Robby!!
+P.S Luv ya! babe!" and then in bigger letters he wrote the name of his band; "TOXiN!" across the bottom.

 "Damn!
 Thanks Robbie!"
 I said holding it up.